-We all have busy lives these days and sometimes cooking is just one more thing to get through in the day so the thought of bringing kids into the kitchen to “help” may not seem appealing on first glance.
+We all have busy lives these days and sometimes cooking is just one more thing to get through in the day so the thought of bringing kids in the kitchen to “help” may not seem appealing on first glance.
 Cooking with little ones tends to take a little longer and be a little messier so it’s not necessarily practical to have their “help” every day.
 However when you aren’t in the middle of a hectic day I would encourage you to invite your kids into the kitchen, no matter their age, I think you’ll find that cooking can be one of the most bonding things you do together!

 When my daughter was a baby I’d let her play with food, she would sit in her high chair and have a great time exploring an avocado.
 Feeling the bumpy texture of the skin with her little fingers, bringing it to her nose to smell it, smearing it around her tray like a painting, it usually ended up all over her face and in her hair!
 As much as possible we encouraged her to feed herself so that she would get to explore and get to know her food…is was a messy fun filled experience!